 Upstairs there are three double en-suite bedrooms.
 The master bedroom is at the rear of the house with French windows that lead to a balcony overlooking the rear garden as well as a dressing room.
-There is also a generous utility room on the first floor which is particularly convenient and on the top floor there are four further bedrooms and a shower room.
+There is also a generous utility room on the first floor which is particularly convenient and on the top floor there are three further bedrooms and a shower room.

 Within the curtilage, which extend to approximately 1.108 acres are two outbuildings:

 The Cottage offers a generous kitchen/living room, two bedrooms and a shower room while The Barn provides a kitchen/living room, bedroom and shower room.
 Both buildings provide excellent ancillary accommodation and are in constant demand, producing a healthy secondary income stream, independent of the house.